auxoncorp/modality-ros2/README.md

    connecting to Modality.
 If this is not set, the auth token used by the Modality CLI is read from `~/.config/modality_cli/.user_auth_token`.

-* `MODALITY_HOST`: The hostname where the modality servier is running.
+* `MODALITY_HOST`: The hostname where the modality server is running.

 This uses the same connection and configuration infrastructure as reflector plugins; see the [`modality-reflector` Configuration File documentation](https://docs.auxon.io/modality/ingest/modality-reflector-configuration-file.html)